tdhillon113/web102_prework/README.md

 The following **optional** features are implemented:

-* -[x] Addition of Game boxes in a folating animation state
+* -[x] Addition of Game boxes in a floating animation state

 ## Video Walkthrough